 Barbeque (bbq) – In Australian food terms, barbeque is anything cooked outdoors over a flame provided by gas or coals.
 Aussie barbeque is what American’s refer to as “grilling”—it’s more of a general cooking technique or device.
-Furthermore, the term “grill” in Australia refers to the element in the top half of your oven, which is referred to as a “broiler” in the US.
-Confused you yet?!
+Furthermore, the term “grill” in Australia refers to the element in the top half of your oven, which is a “broiler” in the US.
+Have I confused you yet?!

 Tomato and bbq sauce – Ketchup is called “tomato sauce” in Australia, but it’s essentially the same thing.
 Aussie bbq sauce has an unmistakable flavour, though it contains similar ingredients to many American style bbq sauces such as sugar, vinegar, tomato paste, malt vinegar, salt and paprika.

 French dressing – French dressing in Australia means a vinegarette usually made of oil, vinegar and mustard.
 The creamy French dressing served in the US is more akin to what we call seafood sauce/ cocktail sauce / Thousand Island dressing, usually served with… fresh seafood.
 Australian “seafood sauce” is a variation on the British Marie Rose sauce.